ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

     $ kubectl kustomize $HOME/k8sprjs/metrics-server | less
     ~~~

-    In the output, look for the `Deployment` object and ensure that the `args` parameters and the `tolerations` section are set as expected:
+    In the output, look for the `Deployment` object and ensure that the `args` parameters and the `tolerations` section appear set as expected:

     ~~~yaml
     ---